-The Ancient Greek Hero taught by Harvard’s Gregory Nagy now available as an online, open access course on edX
+The Ancient Greek Hero taught by Harvard’s Gregory Nagy now available as an online, open access project on edX

-Starting in March 2013 (with open enrollment through late June 2013), The Ancient Greek Hero, taught by Harvard classics faculty member Gregory Nagy will be available as an open access course through edX (www.edx.org), the online learning initiative founded by Harvard University and the Massachusetts Institute of Technology (MIT).
+Starting in March 2013 (with open enrollment through late June 2013), The Ancient Greek Hero, directed by Harvard classics faculty member Gregory Nagy will be available as an open access project through edX (www.edx.org), the online learning initiative founded by Harvard University and the Massachusetts Institute of Technology (MIT).

 Nagy, the Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature and head of the Center for Hellenic Studies at Harvard University, will be assisted by Kevin McGrath, Alex Forte, a team of other Teaching Fellows specializing in a wide variety of academic fields.